open-sdg/open-sdg/docs/tutorials/data-source-sdmx.md

 ## Removing the CSV input

-The Open SDG platform out-of-the-box is configured to use CSV files as a data source -- one file for each SDG indicator.
+The Open SDG platform out-of-the-box is configured to use CSV files as a data source - one file for each SDG indicator.
 In terms of Open SDG configuration, there is a "CSV input".
 When switching to SDMX, you will usually want to remove the CSV input.

 There may be unusual cases where you need to keep some indicators as CSV-based because you don't have their data in SDMX format yet.
 So this section is optional.

-The inputs are controlled in your [data configuration](../data-configuration.md#inputs).
+The inputs are controlled in your [data configuration](../data-configuration.md#inputs) (config_data.yml file) in your data repository.
 This setting contains any number of inputs in a list.
 To remove the CSV input, simply delete that item from the list.
 For example, if you are starting with this:

 ```
 inputs: